-Nonoperating Revenue and Expenses: The total in this category increased \$2,143,091 and increased \$552,114 in fiscal years 2022 and 2021, respectively, when compared to the previous year.
-The increase is the result of receiving Federal and State funds related to the Coronavirus pandemic.
+Nonoperating Revenue and Expenses: The total in this category decreased \$2,904,990 and increased \$2,111,011 in fiscal years 2023 and 2022, respectively, when compared to the previous year.
+The decrease is the result of receiving Federal and State funds related to the Coronavirus pandemic that was recorded as revenue in fiscal year 2022.